Agri-R1: Agricultural Reasoning for Disease Diagnosis via Automated-Synthesis and Reinforcement Learning: Experiments

 \subsection{Training Configuration}

 We adopt Qwen2.5-VL-3B-Instruct~\cite{bai2025qwen2} as our base VLM.
 Training is conducted on 4 NVIDIA A800 80GB GPUs with DeepSpeed ZeRO-3 optimization.
 The hyperparameters include a batch size of 160, AdamW optimizer with learning rate $8\times10^{-7}$ and cosine schedule warmup, gradient clipping at 0.3, and BF16 mixed precision.
 The model is trained for 3 epochs, with the optimal checkpoint selected at step 1,800.
-For GRPO training, we sample $K=3$ candidate responses per query with temperature $T=0.7$.
-The reward function evaluates format compliance, answer accuracy, and reasoning quality, with the KL divergence stabilizing between 0.036 and 0.040.
-The total training time is 98 hours.
-Full implementation details are provided in Appendix~\ref{sec:empirical_config}.
+For GRPO training, we sample $K=3$ candidate responses per query with temperature $T=0.7$; this group size balances response diversity against computational cost, providing sufficient within-group variance for stable advantage estimation without the memory overhead of larger groups.
+Throughout training, the KL divergence stabilized between 0.036 and 0.040, confirming that the policy updates remained conservative and did not result in collapse.
+The entire training process took 98 hours.